Arche Year – Training Christian Novelists

 Frequently Asked Questions

-If I apply for the cohort but am not accepted, can I still take the free classes?
+If I apply for the cohort but am not accepted, can I still take the classes?
 Yes!
 If you are not accepted into the cohort, we would love for you to still take the classes.
 A variety of factors will affect who is accepted into the cohort.
 If you’re not invited into the cohort, it does not mean you’re a bad writer.
-You still have lots of potential to serve the Kingdom with an amazing novel, and we hope the free Arche Year Class will be a helpful resource for you.
+You still have lots of potential to serve the Kingdom with an amazing novel, and we hope the Arche Year Classes will be a helpful resource for you.

 What will students write?
 Students will write a narrative novel.
 By narrative, we mean that it tells a story, not inspirational, informational, or self-help.
 The story can be fiction or non-fiction (like a memoir or personal story).